Anne Rice: New Orleans and Texas

-However, according to the authorized biography Prism of the Night, by Katherine Ramsland, Rice's father was the source of his daughter's birth name: "Thinking back to the days when his own name had been associated with girls, and perhaps in an effort to give it away, Howard named the little girl Howard Allen Frances O'Brien."
+According to the authorized biography Prism of the Night, by Katherine Ramsland, Rice's father was the source of his daughter's birth name: "Thinking back to the days when his own name had been associated with girls, and perhaps in an effort to give it away, Howard named the little girl Howard Allen Frances O'Brien."
 Rice became "Anne" on her first day of school, when a nun asked her what her name was.
-She told the nun "Anne," which she considered a pretty name.
+She told the nun "Anne", which she considered a pretty name.
 Her mother, who was with her, let it go without correcting her, knowing how self-conscious her daughter was of her real name.
 From that day on, everyone she knew addressed her as "Anne", and her name was legally changed in 1947.
 Rice was confirmed in the Catholic Church when she was twelve years old and took the full name Howard Allen Frances Alphonsus Liguori O'Brien, adding the names of a saint and of an aunt, who was a nun.
-"I was honored to have my aunt's name," she said, "but it was my burden and joy as a child to have strange names."
+She said: "I was honored to have my aunt's name, but it was my burden and joy as a child to have strange names".

 When Rice was fifteen years old, her mother died as a result of alcoholism.
 Soon afterward, she and her sisters were placed by their father in St. Joseph Academy.
 Rice described St. Joseph's as "something out of Jane Eyre ... a dilapidated, awful, medieval type of place.
 I really hated it and wanted to leave.
 I felt betrayed by my father."

 In November 1957, Rice's father married Dorothy Van Bever.
 On the subject of the couple's first meeting, Rice recalled, "My father wrote her a formal letter inviting her to lunch which I hand-delivered to her house ...
 I was so nervous.
 In the note he enclosed a pin which she was to wear if she accepted the invitation.
 The next day she had the pin on."
 In 1958, when Rice was sixteen, her father moved the family to north Texas, purchasing their first home in Richardson.
 Rice first met her future husband, Stan Rice, in a journalism class while they were both students at Richardson High School.